Subgradient-based Lavrentiev regularisation of monotone ill-posed problems: Introduction

+which combines the general regularisation functionals in the Tikhonov approach with the simplicity of Lavrentiev regularisation.
+One may thus view~\eqref{eq:subgradient-lavrentiev-reg} either as the optimality conditions~\eqref{eq:tikhonov-optconds} with the adjoint removed or the inclusion~\eqref{eq:lavrentiev-reg} for more general subgradients.
+Observe in passing that we display~\eqref{eq:subgradient-lavrentiev-reg} for a generic~\({ f \in \X^* }\) (say, \({ f^\dagger }\) or~\({ f^\delta }\)) in order to accommodate the upcoming analysis.

-In this paper, we show that this form of \emph{subgradient-based Lavrentiev regularisation} by solving~\eqref{eq:subgradient-lavrentiev-reg} yields a well-posed regularisation method for a general class of monotone operators~\({ \mathcal{A} }\) and regularisers~\({ \mathcal{R} }\).
-This includes in particular total-variation regularisation for strictly monotone Volterra operators, but also certain strictly monotone nonlinear operators \(\mathcal{A}\) that satisfy a weak form of directional coercivity.
-It is important to note, though, that our setting does not require coercivity of either the operator~\(\mathcal{A}\) or the regularisation term~\(\mathcal{R}\).
+In this paper, we show that this \emph{subgradient-based Lavrentiev regularisation} -- by solving the inclusion problem~\eqref{eq:subgradient-lavrentiev-reg} -- yields a completely new, well-posed regularisation method for a general class of monotone operators~\({ \mathcal{A} }\) and regularisers~\({ \mathcal{R} }\) in reflexive Banach spaces.
+To this end, it is important to emphasise that our setting does not require coercivity of either~\(\mathcal{A}\) or~\(\mathcal{R}\), as will be discussed in more detail in \cref{sec:results}.

-In addition to showing well-posedness, we derive asymptotic error estimates under the assumption of a variational source condition.
-There we follow the ideas of~\cite{HofKalRes2016a}, where the same approach was used for the analysis of classical Lavrentiev regularisation.
+In addition to showing well-posedness, we derive asymptotic error estimates under the assumption of variational source conditions.
+There, we follow the ideas of~\autocite{HofKalRes2016a}, where the same approach was used for the analysis of classical Lavrentiev regularisation.
 All these results as well as the requirements for \(\mathcal{A}\) and \(\mathcal{R}\) are collected in \cref{sec:results}.

-\Cref{sec:background} contains a review of the functional-analytic background that is required for the proof of the well-posedness.
-Most importantly, we rely on a formulation of the Browder--Minty theorem concerning existence and uniqueness of monotone operator equations that includes an explicit bound for the solution.
+Moreover, \cref{sec:background} provides a review of the functional-analytic background that is required for the well-posedness proof.
+We discuss a quantitative formulation of the Browder--Minty theorem concerning existence and uniqueness of monotone operator equations that includes an explicit bound on the solution.
 We then provide the proof of well-posedness in \cref{sec:wellposedness} and the derivation of convergence rates in \cref{sec:convergence-rates}.

-Finally, in \cref{sec:applications}, we apply these ideas to the stable solution of Volterra integral equations.
-We discuss conditions on the integral kernel~\(k\) that guarantee the monotonicity of the resulting operator and thus the applicability of our setting.
-Moreover, we present numerical results with total variation-based Lavrentiev regularisation that demonstrate the practical potential of our method.
+Finally, we demonstrate the new approach~\eqref{eq:subgradient-lavrentiev-reg} with TV denoising in both convolutional Volterra integral equations in \cref{sec:volterra} and nonlinear parameter-identification problems for parabolic~PDEs in \cref{sec:param-id-problem}.
+This includes new conditions on the convolution kernel~\eqref{eq:volterra-operator} that guarantee strict monotonicity of~\({ \mathcal{A} }\), and a detailed analysis of coercivity in the PDE problem.
+We also briefly present numerical results based on a generalisation of the taut-string method, which will be the subject of a forthcoming paper.